ESSB 6346

 Non-grantor trusts sitused outside Washington can shift investment income out of a high earner's AGI and away from the 9.9% tax.
 Here's how the INGs, NINGs, and DINGs actually work — and where they don't.

-For Washington founders, the interaction between Section 1202, Washington's capital gains tax, and ESSB 6346 is the single most important planning analysis of the pre-2028 window.
+For Washington founders, coordinating Section 1202/QSBS with Washington’s 7% capital gains tax and the new 9.9% income tax is the most important pre-2028 planning analysis.
 Here is how to sequence it.

 Washington's new 9.9% income tax takes effect January 1, 2028.
 For startup employees and founders with stock options, 2027 is the last full year to exercise without state income tax.